lulili778/cryptocurrency_website/README.md

 # cryptocurrency_website

 Update:

-The graph issue had been solved with storing the live data to a localStorage place then retrive the data from the localstorage.
-Code updated
+The graph issue had been solved by storing the live data to a localStorage place then retrive the data from the localstorage (inside render()).
+Code updated.

 Bug: